michohl/osrs-clan-leaderboard/README.md

 To find a complete list of options refer to the official hiscores API list of skills and activities: https://runescape.wiki/w/Application_programming_interface#Old_School_Hiscores

-> Edit message instead of posting new?
+> re-use existing message for updates?

-This can only be `true` or `false`.
-If the value is set to `true` then the bot will post a new message once and then every time it would post from there on out it will edit the existing message rather than posting a new one every time.
+This can only be `Yes` or `No`.
+If the value is set to `Yes` then the bot will post a new message once and then every time it would post from there on out it will edit the existing message rather than posting a new one every time.